As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 This dish is typically kid, parent, adult, and picky eater approved.
 The first time we took this healthy breakfast casserole to someone’s house, we were visiting friends with a (then) 2 year old and he ate it right up.

 Not without getting bell pepper chunks on his face (adorable), but most of it got in his belly which means I’m pretty sure he enjoyed it a lot.

 Quick, easy, enjoyable hot, cold, or even room temperature… It’s so versatile and a great way to have a meal ready when you’re high on hunger and short on time.
 It’s also the most very perfect breakfast casserole for a crowd.
 Tuck it away for the holidays!

-If you’re looking for a breakfast casserole to stick in the freezer and eat at another time, this recipe is still for you!
+Yes!
+If you’re looking for a freezer breakfast casserole to eat at another time, this recipe is still for you!

 To make ahead/freeze this casserole: you can freeze unbaked casserole up to 2 months.
 Cover very tightly with plastic wrap and foil.
 Thaw overnight in the refrigerator and continue with step 5 in the recipe (which is baking it).